Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ### Configure the Media Analytics extension

+{% hint style="info" %}
+If you update the Adobe Media Analytics for Audio and Video launch extension in your launch property, you must make sure to update and use Media extension v2.0.0 and higher.
+{% endhint %}

 ![Adobe Media Analytics Extension Configuration](../../.gitbook/assets/ext-ma-configuration.png)

 To configure the Media Analytics extension, complete the following steps: